Time off for family and dependants

 Limits on time off

 There are no limits on how many times you can take time off for dependants.
-Your employer may want to talk to you if they think time off is having an effect on your work.
+Your employer may want to talk to you if they think time off is affecting your work.

 Your employer may pay you for time off to look after dependants but they don’t have to.
 Check your contract, company handbook or intranet site to see if there are rules about this.